taimos/generator-cloudformation/README.md

 Generate a CloudFormation template that runs a web application as Docker containers on CoreOS instances.

+### cronjob

+Generate a CloudFormation template that deploys a AWS Lambda function that is called according to the schedule expression.

 ## License

 Apache-2.0 © [Taimos GmbH](https://www.taimos.de)

 ## Changelog

+### 0.2.0

+* add scheduled Lambda generator

 ### 0.1.0